meezlung/meezlung/README.md

 💬 My name is Gabriel Mislang, or Gab for short.

-📚 Currently, I'm a Computer Science freshman at the University of the Philippines.
+📚 Currently, I'm a Computer Science undergraduate at the University of the Philippines.

 💡In my free time, I'm **always eager to expand my knowledge**.
 I tend to hyperfocus on topics, often delving deep into **programming** and **mathematics**, and seeking a comprehensive understanding of various **computer science fields**.
 This pursuit helps me become a **better programmer**.